Mr444-dev/Mr444-dev/README.md

-# Hi, I'm Michał Rusinek 👋 | [Wybierz JEDNO: C++ Game Developer / Unity Developer / Aspiring Gameplay Programmer / Technical Designer]
+# Hi, I'm Michał Rusinek 👋 |  Unity Developer / Indie Game Developer / Mobile

 ## 🚀 About Me

-* 👋 I'm Michał, a Game Developer based in Wrocław, Poland, passionate about bringing interactive experiences to life.
+* 👋 I'm Michał, a Game Developer passionate about bringing interactive experiences to life for all of my games.
-* 🎮 **My Focus:** Deeply interested in **gameplay systems programming**, **character mechanics**, **AI behaviors** for NPCs, and **performance optimization**.
-My goal is to contribute to creating engaging and polished games, particularly [Wpisz preferowany gatunek, np. **RPGs, action games, or simulation titles**].
+* 🎮 **My Focus:** Deeply interested in **Unity**, **Mobile Platform Development**, and **performance optimization**.
+My goal is to contribute to creating engaging and polished games.
 I enjoy bridging the gap between technical implementation and game design requirements.
 * 🔭 **Currently Working On:** [Bądź BARDZO konkretny - np. **'Implementing a flexible character controller using C++ in Unreal Engine 5 for my personal RPG project'** lub **'Developing procedural level generation tools in Unity for an upcoming game jam'**].
 * 🌱 **Currently Learning:** [Wymień technologie/koncepty dające przewagę - np. **Advanced C++ patterns for game architecture, Compute Shaders in Unity, multi-threaded programming concepts, profiling and optimization techniques in Unreal Engine**].
 * 👯 **Looking to Collaborate On:** Game jams (especially using **Unity** or **Unreal Engine**), open-source game development tools, or interesting indie projects needing **C++ / C# programming** support.